AaronYALai/Machine_Learning_Techniques/README.md

 Machine Learning
 ========

-Model implementations and homeworks of two MOOCs courses:
+Implementations and homeworks of two MOOCs courses:
 - **Machine Learning Foundations**: corresponds to the first half-semester of the National Taiwan University (NTU) course "Machine Learning".
 - **Machine Learning Techniques**: the second half-semester of the NTU course "Machine Learning".

 two courses are based on the textbook [Learning from Data: A Short Course](http://amlbook.com/).
+Courses are offered by [**Hsuan-Tien Lin**](http://www.csie.ntu.edu.tw/~htlin/).

 About
 --------